 When this occurs it is called a pulmonary embolism and can lead to sudden death.
 Physicians suspect that many cases of sudden death that are thought to be the result of a heart attack are mis-diagnosed and in fact are the result of a pulmonary embolism.

-Thrombolex is dedicated to the quick and efficient treatment of DVT and PE through the use of the BASHIR™ family of endovascular catheters.
+Thrombolex is dedicated to the rapid and efficient treatment of arterial and venous thromboembolic conditions through the use of the BASHIR™ family of Endovascular Catheters.

 Need more details?
 Contact us.